palmwinecode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. `3-twofiles` : Displays the content of /etc/passwd and /etc/hosts.

 5. `4-lastlines` : Displays the last 10 lines of /etc/passwd.

+6. `5-firstlines` : Displays the first 10 lines of /etc/passwd.